qbns/q-ui/README.md

 to determine which set
 of styles is going to be built - nice when you create similar apps for different clients.
-* TODO: Build variants dependent on target device - very often mobile and desktop versions differ in functionality and it's better to have different builds for desktop and mobile - usually the mobile bundle could be significantly smaller to improve rendering time and network transfer.
+* Build variants dependent on target device - very often mobile and desktop versions differ in functionality and it's better to have different builds for desktop and mobile - usually the mobile bundle could be significantly smaller to improve rendering time and use less network transfer.

 ## Running the project ##
 Run `npm install` to install all dependencies